 My exercise is getting a little bit better.
 Before I couldn't even walk down to the gate without puffing too much, now I can walk down the street.

 (Participant 11, interview)

-Protected by copyright, For some, these improvements translated into better exercise tolerance.
-Many were significantly tired after the singing sessions and the following day, but reported being happy with this trade-off.
-One participant was surincluding prised that he had no hospital admissions during the year compared with frequent admissions in previous years.
-For the participants in this study, involvement in a singing group had resulted in many positive and, at times, unexpected changes in their health and well-being.
+For some, these improvements translated into better exercise tolerance.
+Many were significantly tired after the singing sessions and the following day, but reported being happy with this trade off.
+One participant was surprised that he had no hospital admissions during the year compared with frequent admissions in previous years.
+For the participants in this study, involvement in a singing group had resulted in many positive, and at times unexpected, changes in their health and wellbeing.

 It's like I got a new lease of life.
-(Participant 15, focus group)
+(Participant 15, focus group).